Claude Code Plugins

 Breaking Down Large Tasks

-If a task is >16 hours, create subtasks:
+If task >16 hours, create subtasks:

 # Create first subtask